 Using good documentation processes will reduce your compliance risk, improve data backups, and make it easy to develop technical documentation for your organization.
 Mix that up with some great documentation formatting examples, and you’ll end up with excellent documentation.

-Make sure you have a good idea about the principles of good documentation practices and their requirements.
+Make sure you have a good idea about the basic principles of good documentation practices and their requirements.
 If you use technical documentation best practices along with good documentation practices, you’ll be developing the ideal documentation for your company and product.

 If you are new to technical writing and are looking to break in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.